 Most large organisations have a wide variety of applications, file stores and home grown systems that they have acquired over the years.
 These contain data vital to the business.
 Whilst more enlightened businesses have striven to optimise their understanding and use of data in the past, it is only relatively recently that trying to document and categorise this data has become more mainstream.
 Much of this is driven by increasing compliance requirements (e.g. the EU GDPR) as well as by the more widespread acceptance of data as an asset whose use can be better optimised.

-What do you put in your data catalogue?
+What do you put in your data catalog?

-This means that one of the early tasks to undertake during the implementation of a data catalogue is to identify the sources of that metadata and to start the process of importing it.
-Any good catalogue solution has a range and of scanners and connectors for identifying and mapping metadata from many different sources.
+This means that one of the early tasks to undertake during the implementation of a data catalog is to identify the sources of that metadata and to start the process of importing it.
+Any good catalog solution has a range and of scanners and connectors for identifying and mapping metadata from many different sources.

 In the Eckerson Group’s, Ultimate Guide to Data Catalogs: “The initial build of a data catalog typically scans massive volumes of data to collect large amounts of metadata.
 The scope of data for the catalog may include any or all of data lakes, data warehouses, data marts, operational databases, and other data assets determined to be valuable and shareable.
 Collecting the metadata manually is an imposing and potentially impossible task.
 The data catalog automates much of the effort using algorithms and machine learning to accomplish the following: